-OpenSSL is a common utility used to generate a pair of private key and public Certificate Signing Request (CSR) for Apache web servers.
+OpenSSL is used to generate a pair of private keys and public Certificate Signing Request (CSR) for Apache web servers.

 openssl req -new -newkey rsa:2048 -nodes -keyout your-domain-name.key -out your-domain-name.csr

-- This command will generate two files, Private-Key file for the decryption of the SSL Certificate and Certificate Signing Request (CSR) file.
+2. This command will generate two files – the Private-Key file for the decryption of the SSL Certificate and the Certificate Signing Request (CSR) file.

-When you generate a CSR key for Wildcard SSL, common name must start with * (asterisk).
-For Example, *.your-domain-name.com.
+When you generate a CSR key for Wildcard SSL, the common name must start with * (asterisk); for example - *.your-domain-name.com.

 - Organization: Enter the legal/ registered name of your organization.

-- Country: Enter two letter ISO (International Organization for Standardization) abbreviation for your country.
+- Country: Enter two-letter ISO (International Organization for Standardization) abbreviation for your country.

 3. Once the necessary information is filled in, you will get your-domain-name.csr and your-domain-name.key files in the folder where the command was run.